Skip to main content

 The Role of Peptide Therapies

 Peptide therapies represent another layer of sophisticated medical intervention that requires professional guidance.
-These therapies use specific chains of amino acids to signal particular physiological responses, such as stimulating the release of or promoting tissue repair.
+These therapies use specific chains of amino acids to signal particular physiological responses, such as stimulating the release of growth hormone or promoting tissue repair.
 For example, a protocol using Sermorelin or a combination of Ipamorelin and CJC-1295 is designed to encourage the body’s own production of growth hormone, which can improve sleep quality, aid in fat loss, and enhance recovery.

 The selection and dosing of these peptides are based on an individual’s specific health goals and biomarkers.
 A wellness application might contain general information about the benefits of peptides, but it cannot determine if you are a suitable candidate for these therapies or design a safe and effective protocol.